santosh-narvekar/Mern-Stack-Social-Media-App/README.md

 **TECH STACK USED**
 - DaisyUI For Designing(with tailwind css)
-- ReactJs for Front-end
+- ReactJs and Javascript for Front-end Code
 - axios library for consuming web api
 - Redux for State Management
 - NodeJs/ExpressJs for Api Handling
 - JWT For Authentication